Skip to content

 console.log(manifest.getManifest());

-Shorthand: attaches a CombinedNarrativeRecorder that implements both scope and flow recorder interfaces, producing a merged timeline.
+Shorthand: attaches a CombinedNarrativeRecorder (a CombinedRecorder spanning scope, flow, and emit channels), producing a merged timeline.

 executor.enableNarrative();